debuglevel/ansible-role-users/README.md

 =========

 * Creates users:
+  * Creates a group with the user's name and the defined GID.
   * Sets password.
-  * Sets UID and GID.
+  * Sets UID.
   * Sets groups.
   * Sets authorized SSH keys.